emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

-In addition, Emscripten currently has a simple model of file I/O only happening on the main application thread (as we support JS plugin filesystems, which cannot share memory), which is another set of operations that are proxied.
+In addition, Emscripten currently has a simple model of file I/O only happening on the main application thread (as we support JS plugin filesystems, which cannot share memory); this is another set of operations that are proxied.

-Normally you don't need to worry about this proxying, as it is fully automatic, however see the section on blocking right after this one.
+Proxying can cause problems in certain cases, see the section on blocking right after this one.

 Blocking on the main browser thread
 ===================================

 Note that in most cases the "main browser thread" is the same as the "main application thread".
-The main browser thread is literally the browser's main thread where DOM access is allowed, and the main application thread is the one on which you started up the application.
+The main browser thread is where web pages start to run JavaScript, and where JavaScript can access the DOM (a page can also create a Web Worker, which would no longer be on the main thread).
+The main application thread is the one on which you started up the Emscripten JavaScript file.
 If you started it on the main browser thread - by it being a normal HTML page - then the two are identical.
 However, you can also start a multithreaded application in a worker; in that case the main application thread is that worker, and there is no access to the main browser thread.

 The Web API for atomics does not allow blocking on the main thread (specifically, ``Atomics.wait`` doesn't work there).
 Such blocking is